jordanchtan/socrates/README.md

-# alexa-educational-tool
+# Socrates

+Socrates is a learning assistant developed at the BP-Amaon Hackathon at White City.
 Code to be added soon

-A tool that was developed at the BP-Amazon hackathon.
-It is essentially a way of implementing flash cards by using a amazon echo.